Characterizing co-NL by a group action: Introduction

 The \emph{geometry of interaction} program \cite{goi3} was introduced by Girard a few years after the introduction of \textbf{LL}.
 In a first approximation, it aims at giving an interpretation of proofs --or programs-- that accounts for the dynamics of cut-elimination, hence of computation.
 Since the introduction of this program Girard proposed several constructions\footnote{The interested reader can find a more unifying approach in the second author's \enquote{Interaction Graphs} \cite{seiller-goiadd}.} to fulfill this program \cite{goi1,goi3,goi5}.
 Due to the fact that they are centered around the notion of computation, these constructions are particularly adapted to study computational complexity \cite{baillotpedicini,lago05}.

 The approach studied in this paper, which was proposed recently by Girard, differs from the previous works on complexity.
-Indeed, though it uses the tools of Girard's geometry of interaction in the hyperfinite factor \cite{goi5}, its relation to the latter is restricted to the representation of integers which is, in this particular setting, uniform\footnote{All (size of) inputs are represented as objects in a unique space, whereas the representation of integers as matrices forces one to work with matrices of varying sizes.}: each integer is represented as an operator $N_{n}$ in the hyperfinite type $\text{II}_{1}$ factor $\finhyp$.
+Indeed, though it uses the tools of Girard's geometry of interaction in the hyperfinite factor \cite{goi5}, its relation to the latter is restricted to the representation of integers which is, in this particular setting, uniform\footnote{ All (size of) inputs are represented as object in a unique space, whereas the naive GoI interpretation of integers as matrices (see Section \ref{sec:bin_int}) would yield matrices of varying sizes, hence not all elements of a single algebra.}: each integer is represented as an operator $N_{n}$ in the hyperfinite type $\text{II}_{1}$ factor $\finhyp$.
 By using an operator-theoretic construction —the crossed product— it is possible to internalize some isomorphisms acting on $\finhyp$.
 These internalized isomorphisms can be understood as sort of \enquote{basic instructions} one can use to define a sort of abstract machine.
 Such an abstract machine is thus an operator constructed using these basic instructions: the operators in the algebra generated by the internalizations of the isomorphisms.
 One can then define the language accepted by such an operator $\phi$: the set of natural numbers such that the product $\phi N_{n}$ is nilpotent.
-We will only refer to \textbf{co-NL} and won't use the famous result that it is equal to \textbf{NL} \cite{immerman1988nondeterministic}, because it is more natural to think of our framework as capturing \emph{complementary} of complexity classes.
+We will only refer to \textbf{co-NL} and won't use the famous result that it is equal to \textbf{NL} \cite{immerman1988nondeterministic,Szelepcsenyi1987}, because it is more natural to think of our framework as capturing \emph{complementary} of complexity classes.

 In this paper, we present in detail a first result obtained from this approach: considering the group of finite permutations of the natural numbers, we can obtain a characterization of the complexity class \cc{co-NL}.
 To ease the presentation and proofs of the result, we will introduce \emph{non-deterministic pointer machines}, which are a new characterization of \cc{co-NL} in terms of abstract machines.